Andrew-code2020/ms3onlinecookbook/README.md

 Creating the repository

+- cloned the repository from milestone project 2
 - To make the project in my github repository I went to the code institute recommended repository via this link https://github.com/Code-Institute-Org/gitpod-full-template
 - I then clicked on use this template and created a new repository in my github account
 - The screenshots of this process are available by following the directories below